kalinkochnev/project-notes/Projects/Demon Hunter/Ideas.md

 Martenizi - Pizho and Penda
 - Like the ice climber people
 - two characters controlled by one person connected by s
-- "slingshot" - you can get load something onto
+- "slingshot" - you can load something onto
 - "tie up" - if the person is inbetween the two martenizi they can spin around and tie them up temporarily
 - "up special" - gets picked up by a pigeon if they are falling off the arena
 - If falling off the area the other gets pulled down.
 The other character can pull you up.